Best Practices

 In early stages, a single cluster may suffice.
 However, after initial production deployment, it's best to use separate clusters and namespaces for production and development.

 Consult our engineers for production-readiness advice, such as monitoring, alerting, pre-provisioned capacity, and more.
-Reach out to our engineers 🙂
+Reach out to 🙂

-Follow the steps in the Starter Boilerplate for a robust custom processor development and a quick feedback loop.
+Follow the steps in the for a robust custom processor development and a quick feedback loop.
 Ensure everything works as expected by checking logs and querying the data.

 A common mistake that causes long debugging sessions is using the wrong casing for addresses (wallets, contracts, etc).